Richard II at the Barbican

 This production is the first to mark the new partnership between the Barbican and Stratford-upon-Avon’s RSC, a partnership that will see all of Shakespeare’s plays performed at least once in the next six years in locations around the country.
 Celebrating both the 450th anniversary of Shakespeare’s birth in 2014 and the 400th anniversary of his death in 2016, Richard II aims to inspire its audiences to see more RSC work in the near future – and it certainly does just that.

-Richard II is on at the Barbican Theatre until 25th January 2014, for further information or to book, visit here.
+Richard II is at the Barbican Theatre until 25th January 2014.
+For further information or to book, visit the theatre’s website here.